chrishop/francis/README.md

 ## (Not So) Quick Start

 ### Data
-First you need some data, you can collect it from your own sources or use the[xeno-canto](https://github.com/ntivirikin/xeno-canto-py) python api.
+First you need some data, you can collect it from your own sources or use the [xeno-canto](https://github.com/ntivirikin/xeno-canto-py) python api.

 The file structure of your dataset must look like this:
 ```